 Pregnancy is an amazing time of growth—both for mother and baby.
-As a new life is growing within a woman, her body undergoes many changes due to hormones.
-Every pregnancy is different.
-But many women find that some bodily changes are uncomfortable.
+As a new life is growing within a woman, her body undergoes many changes because of hormones.
+Every pregnancy is different, but many women find that some bodily changes can be uncomfortable.
 Fortunately, after the baby arrives, most women find relief from these symptoms.
 In the meantime, there are ways to decrease some of the discomforts.

 It is common for many women to feel very tired in the first few months of pregnancy.
 Try to get at least 8 hours of sleep and take naps if needed.

 As breasts change to prepare for breastfeeding, they often become tender within the first 8 weeks of pregnancy.
 Throughout the pregnancy, the tenderness may come and go, especially as breasts get bigger.
 Colostrum, an early form of breast milk, may even leak out in the second and/or third trimesters.

 Many women have feelings of nausea and vomiting during pregnancy.
 It usually occurs between 6-16 weeks of pregnancy.
 Although it is often called morning sickness, women may have these symptoms at any time of the day.